-Merging the earlier Centrally Sponsored Schemes on pulses, the National Pulses Development Project (NPDP) with 17 components, had been in operation across the country in 28 states and 2 UTs in 352 districts from VIIIth Plan (1992 onwards) till 2003-04, begining two years of X plan.
-Merging the NPDP, OPP, OPDP and AMDP from the third year of Xth plan (2004-05), centrally sponsored Integrated Scheme on Oilseeds, Pulses, Oilpalm and Maize (ISOPOM), with 25 components under seven odd sub-head as seeds, demonstration, plant protection, soil improvement, farm mechanization/water saving devices, training/extension and others (contract research innovative, project manning support and involvement of private sector), is continued during the eleventh plan (2007-08 -2011-12) in 14 potential pulse producing states across the country.
+Merging the earlier Centrally Sponsored Schemes on pulses, the National Pulses Development Project (NPDP) with 11 components, had been in operation across the country in 28 states and 2 UTS in 352 districts from VIIIth Plan (1992 onwards) till 2003-04, begining two years of X plan.
+Merging the NPDP, OPP, OPDP and AMDP from the third year of Xth plan (2004-05), centrally sponsored Integrated Scheme on Oilseeds, Pulses, Oilpalm and Maize (ISOPOM), with 25 components under seven odd sub-head as Seeds, demonstration, Plant Protection, Soil improvement, Farm mechanization/water saving devices, Training/Extension and others (contract research innovative, Project manning support and involvement of private sector), is operational in 14 potential pulse producing states across the country.